 A brand is a promise to customers that a specific degree of value, quality, and service will be received by them.
 Think of a brand as an agreement between a business and its customers.
 The promise is usually communicated through advertising.

 And, herein lies the opportunity for Human Resources to get through the fence and into the game, by helping ensure that all of the large and small actions that people take every day, throughout the organization, fall in line with the company's brand strategy.

 Sample Human Resource management job descriptions give you a basic template for developing job descriptions in your organization.
-Sample job descriptions also give you an idea about what other organizations expect from employees doing the featured job.
+Sample HR job descriptions also give you an idea of what other organizations expect from employees doing the featured job.